twirle/blog/_posts/2025-04-14-yoshida-interview.md

 A quick intro to Naoki Yoshida.
 He's the Producer and Director of the now renowned massively multiplayer online role playing game (MMORPG) Final Fantasy XIV at Square Enix.
 A little over a decade ago in 2011 or so, he was working on Dragon Quest projects, but had to take over the reins of a failing FFXIV that was causing Square Enix a financial disaster.
 His team somehow managed to continue provide bandaid patches to the original 1.0 to appease the surviving player base, while rebuilding a brand new version 2.0 in the background.
 The original 1.0 version of the game then ceased operation with an in-game calamity event that ties to the lore of the story.
 The servers were shutdown with this [cutscene](https://www.youtube.com/watch?v=1xOOFCltZuc) going up on Youtube right after.
 The rebooted 2.0 launched 10 months later in Aug 2013 and has been doing very well since, earning [several awards](https://na.finalfantasyxiv.com/winning/), including the Game Awards Best Community award in 2021 and 2022.

-The researcher who is doing the interview somehow happens to also be a decently experienced player of FFXIV, with 3000 hours over 3 and a half years and has cleared several Ultimates (hardest content in the game).
+The researcher doing the interview somehow happens to also be a decently experienced player of FFXIV, with 3000 hours over 3 and a half years, and has cleared several Ultimates (hardest content in the game when they were relevant).

 ### The Interview